-Members having a single Registered Options and Security Futures Principal are required promptly to notify the Association in the event such person is terminated, resigns, becomes incapacitated or is otherwise unable to perform the duties of an Options and Security Futures Principal.
+Members having a single Registered Options and Security Futures Principal are required promptly to notify the Association in the event such person is terminated, resigns, becomes incapacitated or is otherwise unable to perform the duties of an Options and

+Security Futures Principal.
-Following receipt of such notification, the Association will require members to agree, in writing, to refrain from engaging in any options- or security futures-related activities [which] that would necessitate the prior or subsequent approval of an Options and Security Futures Principal including, among other things, the opening of new options or security futures accounts or the execution of discretionary orders for option or security futures contracts until such time as a new Registered Options and Security Futures

-Principal has been qualified.
+Following receipt of such notification, the Association will require members to agree, in writing, to refrain from engaging in any options- or security futures-related activities [which] that would necessitate the prior or subsequent approval of an Options and Security Futures Principal including, among other things, the opening of new options or security futures accounts or the execution of discretionary orders for option or security futures contracts until such time as a new Registered Options and Security Futures $\bar{\text{Principal}}$ has been qualified.

-Members failing to qualify a new Registered Options and Security Futures

-Principal within two weeks following the loss of their sole Registered Options and provided, however, they may effect closing transactions in options and offsetting transactions in security futures [in order] to reduce or eliminate existing open options or security futures positions in their own account as well as the accounts of their customers.
+Members failing to qualify a new Registered Options and Security Futures Principal within two weeks following the loss of their sole Registered Options and Security Futures Principal, or by the earliest available date for administration of the [Series 4] Registered Options and Security Futures Principal examination, whichever is longer, shall be required to cease doing an options and security futures business; provided, however, they may effect closing transactions in options and offsetting transactions in security futures [in order] to reduce or eliminate existing open options or security futures positions in their own account as well as the accounts of their customers.